felipelerena/minesweeper/README.rst

 The "game part" took me more than expected.
 I still don't have a client and persistance.
 I don't know if I will have time to validate anything or handling many errors.

+I fixed the API, now I'm starting with the client.